semrush/intergalactic/website/docs/components/auto-tips/auto-tips-a11y-report.md

 9. Screen reader goes out of active element.
 10. Screen reader says "Out of edit text".
 11. Screen reader goes out of active element.
-12. Screen reader says "You are currently on a text field, inside of a Menu pop-up combo box.
-To enter text in this field, type.
-To exit this combo box, press Control-Option-Shift-Up Arrow.".
+12. Screen reader says "You are currently on a Menu pop-up combo box, inside of web content.
+Type text or, to display a list of choices, press Control-Option-Space.
+To exit this web area, press Control-Option-Shift-Up Arrow.".
 13. Screen reader presses the "Tab" button.
 14. Screen reader says "Entering List of options list box.
 List of options group".
 15. Screen reader goes into the active element.